 It wouldn’t be an Oh My!
 Omaha bucket list without a lengthy list of food I want to eat.
 For a small island, I’ve found a good list of restaurants to visit.

 I started with this list of 10 Foods To Try On Mackinac Island, from which I’ve decided I’ve got to try the famous smoked whitefish dip from Round Island Bar and Grill; breakfast at The Chuckwagon; and High Tea at The Grand Hotel.
+These three restaurants are also included in Midwest Explored’s list of the 15 best restaurants in Mackinac Island, Michigan.

 For drinks, I hear a rumrunner hits the spot The Thrillist’s designated as the Most Iconic Bar in Michigan: The Pink Pony.